andreskimlee/EIP-/Systems_Design/PotentialQuestions.md

-    Design and implement Minesweeper

-    how do you determine if a drive is full?

-    What signal is sent to a parent process when the child process terminates

     (top, vmstat, dstat, sys trace, etc.).
 Know these tools

-    How would you troubleshoot a system in which you are not  able to start an application on the server?

-        USE methodolgy.
-Linux commands with proper internal knowledge about its columns and how it works.
-        Commands : top, uptime, vmstat, pidstat, mpstat, iostat, sar, free, du, df, traceroute, netstat, ps.

     How do you see which disks are currently mounted?

-    The Bulb Switcher - leetcode

-     uname -r do?

-     $ sign means normnal user.

      Know the kernel in incredible depth